gradle/gradle/design-docs/component-metadata.md

 ## Story: Build script targets component selection rule to particular module

-This story adds some convenience DSL to target a selection rule a particular group or module:
+This story adds some convenience DSL to target a selection rule to a particular module:

 ### User visible changes

     configurations.all {
         resolutionStrategy {
             componentSelection {
-                group("foo") { ComponentSelection selection ->
-                }
-                group("foo").module("bar") { ComponentSelection selection ->
-                }
                 module("foo:bar") { ComponentSelection selection ->
                 }
             }